RaminHAL9001/Dao/README.md

 use of patterns called "globs" rather than POSIX regular expressions.
 These glob patterns are so-called because they are inspired by UNIX "glob" expressions, but in Dao they are more suitable for matching against natural language input.

-Patterns are optimized for faster matching of input text.
-Every action associated with a matching pattern is executed in its own thread, and concurrently with every other action.
-Infinite looping is prevented by a simple heuristic: any thread executing for more than the configured time limit is forcibly halted.
+Glob patterns are optimized for faster matching of input text.

-When an input string is matched against every pattern in a Dao program, that input string is referred to as a "query."
-All patterns that match the query will queue their associated subroutine which is called an "action."
-Every queued "action" is executed in a separate thread.
-I refer to this procedure as "executing the query against the program" or "executing the input string."
+When an input string is matched against all of the glob patterns in a Dao program, that input string is referred to as a "query."
+All patterns that match the query will execute their associated subroutine which is called an "action."
+I refer to this procedure as "executing the input string query against the program" or just "executing the input string."

 Dao programs may import other programs as companions and execute input queries against companion programs, as well as recursively executing queries against itself.
 Imported companion programs are referred to as "modules."
+Each module runs in it's own thread so executing of string queries is inherently a parallel computation if there are multiple modules loaded.

 As the Dao program executes input queries, the state of the program's working memory is changed.
 The working memory is similar to an HTML/JavaScript DOM tree, but there are many more primitive types than what JavaScript provides.
-This tree can be serialized and stored to the filesystem of the host computer, and re-loaded back into memory at any time, although Dao's own built-in binary seralization format is used for this, not JSON.
+This tree can be serialized and stored to the filesystem of the host computer, and re-loaded back into memory at any time, although Dao's own built-in binary serialization format is used for this, not JSON.
 These document files are informally called "idea" files because they allow the Dao system to store knowledge, and transmit it to other Dao installations.

-### Dao Foriegn Functions
+### Dao Foreign Functions
-The Dao foreign function interface provides to a Haskell programer a method to install your own functions into a running Dao language interpreter.
-Your Haskell data types can be converted to and from intermediate tree data structures in the "Dao.Tree" module using the 'Dao.Struct.Structured' class, which requires every field of a Haskell data type be named and updatable with a string.
-These strings are used by the Dao language interpreter to update your Haskell data structures.
+The Dao foreign function interface provides to a Haskell programmer a method to install your own functions into a running Dao language interpreter.
+Classes similar to lenses are provided to instantiate functions that can convert Haskell data types to and from the data structures that can be manipulated by Dao language expressions.

-The Dao language intpreter borrows from the C language the concept of a `struct`, although internally, a Dao struct is actually a tree, and the Dao language has a similar syntax for reading or writing to fields of these structs, which is similar to the syntax of how JavaScript modifies the
+The Dao language interpreter borrows from the C language the concept of a `struct`, although internally, a Dao struct is actually a tree, and the Dao language has a similar syntax for reading or writing to fields of these structs, which is similar to the syntax of how JavaScript modifies the